BabakHemmatian/Marijuana_Legalization_Corpus_Study/README.md

     - t_sentiments (Text): The sentiment value for each sentence in original_comm as a comma-separated string, extracted from the [TextBlob package](https://textblob.readthedocs.io/en/dev/#).
     - v_sentiments (Text): The sentiment value for each sentence in original_comm as a comma-separated string, extracted from the [Vader package](https://pypi.org/project/vaderSentiment/)
     - sentiments (Real): The sentiment taken from t_sentiments and v_sentiments averaged across all the sentences in the comment.
-    - votes (Integer): The number of votes (net of upvotes and downvotes) of a pos
-    - author (Text): The comment's reddit username.
-    - relevance (Integer): A number from 0-3 indicating the relevance of a post (0 if irrelevant and 3 if very relevant).
-Will be a comma-separated string of values if multiple human raters disagreed on the relevance.
     - attitude (Text): A number from 0-5 indicating the attitude of a post (0 if no attitude, 5 if a lot of attitude).
 Will be a comma-separated string of values if multiple human raters disagreed on the attitude.
     - persuasion (Text): A number from 0-5 indicating the degree of persuasiveness of a a post (0 if not very persuasive, 5 if very persuasve).
 Will be a comma-separated string of values if multiple human raters disagreed on the attitude.
+    - votes (Integer): The number of votes (net of upvotes and downvotes) of a pos
+    - author (Text): The comment's reddit username.
+    - training (Integer): 1 if the comment will be used for training, 0 otherwise
-    - topic_0...topic_n (Real): For each topic_i column, the value represents the percentage this comment contributed to topic_i, which was extracted using the LDA model.
+    - topic_0...topic_49 (Real): For each topic_i column, the value represents the percentage this comment contributed to topic_i, which was extracted using the LDA model.
 If it did not contribute to topic_i, this value will be null.
-    - training (Integer): 1 if the comment will be used for training, 0 otherwise
+    - attitude_confidence (REAL): Softmaxed activation from the classifier for inferred_attitude.
+    - persuasion_confidence (REAL): Softmaxed activation from the classifier for inferred_persuasion.
+    - inferred_attitude (Integer): Attitude rating inferred by the classifier.
+    - inferred_attitude_weight (REAL): Raw activation from the classifier for inferred_attitude.
+    - inferred_persuasion (Integer): Persuasion rating inferred by the classifier.
+    - inferred_persuasion_weight (REAL): Raw activation from the classifier for inferred_persuasion.